Want to know more? — Subscribe

 10. Better Data Security

-In 2022, more than 590 healthcare institutions reported healthcare data breaches to the HHS Office for Civil Rights (OCR).
-The data leakage affected about 48.6 million individuals.
-It’s a significant increase compared to 40 million in 2021.
-Given the growing number of health data breaches, data security remains a trend for 2023 and beyond.
+In 2023, more than 500 healthcare institutions reported healthcare data breaches.
+The data leakage affected about 82.6 million individuals.
+It's a significant increase compared to 51.9 million in 2022.
+Given the growing number of health data breaches, data security remains a trend for 2024 and beyond.

 Challenges of Telemedicine Trends Implementation